CBEP-SoCB/Presumpscot_WQ_sum/Analysis/E.coli_Analysis.md

 ## Plot Candidate Distributions

-here, we plot the data density, and then overlay the fitted distributions.
+Here, we plot the data density, and then overlay the fitted distributions.

 ``` r